 - 3 cups heavy (whipping) cream

-Step 1: Set up your grill for indirect grilling and preheat to medium (350ºF).
+1: Set up your grill for indirect grilling and preheat to medium (350°F).

-Step 2: Arrange the brioche chunks in a single layer in a large disposable aluminum foil pan.
+2: Arrange the brioche chunks in a single layer in a large aluminum foil pan.
 Place the pan on the grill grate away from the heat and cover the grill.
-For even more smoke flavor, toss a couple handfuls of soaked and drained wood chips on the coals.
-Indirect grill the brioche, stirring occasionally so the chunks brown evenly, until toasted and golden brown, about 15 minutes.
+For even more smoke avor, add wood chunks or handfuls of wood chips to the coals.
+Indirect-grill the brioche, stirring occasionally so the cubes brown evenly, until toasted and golden brown, about 15 minutes.
 Set the pan of brioche aside to cool.

-Step 3: Meanwhile, trim the ends off the mushroom stems; remove and discard the stems if using shiitakes.
+3: Meanwhile, trim the ends off the mushroom stems; remove and discard the stems if using shiitakes.
 Wipe the mushrooms clean with a damp paper towel.
-Cut large mushrooms into 1/4-inch slices; leave small ones whole.
+Cut large mushrooms into 1⁄4-inch slices; leave small ones whole.

-Step 4: Melt 3 tablespoons of the butter in the cast-iron skillet on the stovetop over medium-high heat.
+4: Melt 3 tablespoons of the butter in a 12-inch cast-iron skillet on the stove or grill side burner over medium-high heat.
 Add the scallions, celery, if using, and sage and cook, stirring often, until golden brown, 4 minutes.
 Add the mushrooms and pecans.
 Increase the heat to high and cook, stirring often, until the mushrooms brown and all their liquid evaporates, 5 minutes.
-Add the Cognac, if using, and boil until only 1 tablespoon of liquid remains.
+Add the Cognac, if using, and boil until only 2 tablespoons of liquid remain, 2 minutes.
 Remove from the heat and let cool slightly.